spraakbanken/sparv-pipeline/docs/user-manual/quick-start.md

 out what annotations are available, use the `sparv modules` command.
 You can also try out the corpus configuration wizard by running `sparv wizard`.

+It is also possible to annotate texts in other languages, e.g., English.
+Just change the line `language: swe` to `language: eng` in the file `config.yaml`.
+Run `sparv languages` to see what languages are available in Sparv.

 > [!NOTE]
 > Some annotations may require
 > [additional software to be installed](user-manual/installation-and-setup.md#installing-additional-third-party-software)